emberjs/rfcs/text/0795-ember-data-return-promise-save.md

 * Async Consistency - The PromiseObject encourages a usage pattern of sometimes-async, sometimes-sync behavior.
 We want to [reduce zalgo](http://blog.izs.me/post/59142742143/designing-apis-for-asynchrony).
 * API consistency - While the PromiseObject proxies properties, the PromiseObject does not proxy methods on the underlying model.
 For instance, if you try to call a method like destroyRecord on the model, you will get a “not a function” error because the method is called on the Proxy and not the underlying model.
 This encourages users for Ember Data to reach into private implementation details of the promise proxy, such as using proxy.get('content') to call methods.
 * Enable new functionality in Ember Data while making backwards compatibility with older versions of Ember easier.
-* The documentation of using PromiseProxy APIs has been replaced over time in the guides and API documentation to use more typical JavaScript usage of Promises, such as async/await, instead of PromiseProxies.
+* The documentation of using PromiseObject APIs have been replaced over time in the guides and API documentation to use more typical JavaScript usage of Promises, such as async/await, instead of PromiseProxies.

 ## Detailed design

-Introduce a new feature flag, `DS_MODEL_SAVE_PROMISE`, Model.save() will return an an Promise wrapper that resolves with the model if the save was successful, or rejects with an error if the save fails.
-Moreover, `isPending`, `isResolved`, and `isRejected` will be exposed as derived state on the promise.
+Introduce a new feature flag, `DS_MODEL_SAVE_PROMISE`, Model.save() will return an a Promise that resolves with the model if the save was successful, or rejects with an error if the save fails.
 When disabled, a PromiseObject will be returned to keep today's behavior, but accessing properties on the PromiseObject or calling non-Promise functions (.then, .finally, .catch) on the PromiseObject will issue a deprecation warning.

 Deprecation Plan: